ROCm/hipTensor/docs/installation.rst

 Installation
 ===============================

-This section contains instructions for installing and configuring hipTensor library on Linux.
+This document provides instructions for installing and configuring hipTensor library on Linux.
 The quickest way to install is to build from source.

 -------------